celo-org/build-with-celo-hackathon/RUN3/README.md

 - Jose Mendez, Cofounder and Software Developer
 - Ronald Vezga, Cofounder and Software Developer
-- Nadisky Rodriguez, Marketing and Community Manager
+- Nadisky Rodriguez, Designer and Social Media Manager

 #### Project Description - Run3 a Metaverse you build while you move